 Federal environmental policies affecting OCTA include the National Environmental Protection Act, the Clean Air Act, the Clean Water Act, and the Endangered Species Act.
-Therefore, legislation or regulations policies to further develop environmental goals and energy-efficient goals policies will likely have an impact on OCTA's operations.
+Therefore, policies to further develop environmental and energy-efficient goals will likely have an impact on OCTA's operations.
 With such proposals in mind, OCTA will:

-- a) Seek opportunities to expedite and improve the efficiency of the environmental process without impairing substantive environmental requirements; - b) Seek funding to meet state and local environmental quality requirements, including requirements for zero-emission buses, alternative fueling stations, and future greenhouse gas reduction requirements; - c) Support the continuation and expansion of tax incentives for using compressed natural gas, hydrogen, and other zero-emission transit fuels;
+- a) Seek opportunities to expedite and improve the efficiency of the environmental process without impairing substantive environmental requirements; - Seek funding to meet state and local environmental quality requirements, including requirements for zero-emission buses, alternative fueling stations, and future greenhouse gas reduction requirements; - c) Support the continuation and expansion of tax incentives for using compressed natural gas, hydrogen, and other zero-emission transit fuels; - d) Monitor proposals to address the environmental impacts of greenhouse gases to ensure that any new environmental requirements are accompanied by additional funding necessary to implement those requirements;

-- d) Monitor proposals to address the environmental impacts of greenhouse gases to ensure that any new environmental requirements are accompanied by additional funding necessary to implement those requirements; - e) Support expedited review for project development, right-of-way acquisition, and construction activities., - f) Ensure adequate flexibility in the application of resiliency, natural infrastructure, or other climate-related policies to the delivery of mobility improvements, as opposed to mandates that would constrain transportation resources.
+- e) Support expedited review for project development, right-of-way acquisition, and construction activities: - f) Ensure adequate flexibility in the application of resiliency, natural infrastructure, or other climate-related policies to the delivery of mobility improvements, as opposed to mandates that would constrain transportation resources; - g) Monitor policies regarding zero-emission transit fuels to ensure they remain technology neutral.